 About the wine:

-A brilliant, vibrant ruby red.
-The nose is dense and concentrated, with notes of ripe fruit, plum, rose petals, and truffle, along with subtle smoky hints.
-The palate is impressive, featuring tight, well-integrated tannins with a firm bite—reflecting the characteristic structure of Serralunga wines—and earthy notes on the finish.
+A brilliant, vibrant ruby color.
+The nose is dense and compact, with notes of ripe fruit, plum, rose petals, and truffle, along with subtle smoky hints.
+The palate is impressive, with plenty of tight, well-integrated tannins, a lively bite, the firm character typical of Serralunga wines, and earthy notes on the finish.